 The following Youtube clip explains what Educational Psychologists do in Aberdeenshire and is designed for pupils and parents/carers.

 Training and development.

 Educational Psychologists work with a variety of stakeholders and offer different training and professional learning opportunities.
 For further information on these opportunities please click here.

 Any service seeking EPS involvement should have a pre involvement discussion with the area Educational Psychologist, in accordance with Aberdeenshire’s GIRFEC Guidance.
-Pre-involvement discussions are Informal Consultations, in which the Educational Psychologist provides support or advice to another professional.
+Pre-involvement discussions are professional consultations, in which the Educational Psychologist provides support or advice to another professional.
 If it is agreed that formal Educational Psychology involvement is appropriate a Request for Formal Consultation form or GIRFEC Request for Assistance form should be completed and returned to the service.

 More information on GIRFEC can be accessed here.

 If you would like to contact us to discuss our involvement or other aspects of our service please click here for office information.